Shivan Reef card art

 How often is Shivan Reef drawn in a Commander game?

-Across 214 tracked games, Shivan Reef was drawn in 22.5% of deck-participations where it was included.
-That is typical for a singleton in a 100-card deck.
-Of the 54 instances we observed entering a player's hand, 38 were cast before the game ended, giving a 70% draw-to-play rate.
+In 553 tracked multiplayer games where Shivan Reef was in the deck, it was drawn 25% of the time.
+That rate is normal for a singleton land in a 100-card deck.
+Of 155 instances that reached a player's hand, 70% were played before the game ended.

-What turn does Shivan Reef usually get played?
+What turn does Shivan Reef typically get played?

 Does casting Shivan Reef correlate with winning?